top of page

 4. When will the SDG Open Hack open for registration?

-Registration will be open on Friday, May 13 at 12:00 noon until Saturday, May 28 at 12:00 noon (SGT) just before the start of the hackathon.
+Registration is open NOW!
+Until Sunday, 30th of April at 12:00 Midnight (SGT).
 Participants will have to either create a new project with the release of the challenge statements or choose a team to join before the registration closes.
-You must form a team with the minimum of 2 members and no more than 5.
+You must form a team with a minimum of 3 members and no more than 5.

 5. Who can participate?

-Any university student (undergraduate or post-graduate) who is currently attending local or private universities residing in Singapore.
+Any student part of a participating education partner residing in Singapore.
 He/she is interested in turning innovative ideas into impact solutions by working with professional mentors.
 No prior knowledge of coding and/or programming required.

 6. Do I have to form a team prior to joining the Open Hack?

 No, participants will be given the opportunity to come up with project solutions and allow others to join and form teams.
-Participants are encouraged to form a team with members from different schools and/or disciplines, that's what this Open Hack is all about.
+Participants are encouraged to form a team with members from different disciplines within each school, that's what this Open Hack is all about.

 7. Do I need to show up at the Open Hack with all the solutions?